tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-* This update fix a MailChimp class not found error on some WordPress installations
+* Updating the plugin to v1.0.4 breaks the WordPress admin as the MailChimp class wasn't added, this fixes it.
+So sorry about this.